jayesh2039/User_Managment/README.md

 8. Admin and User Modes :
 Admin Mode: Allows administrators to add, view, update, and delete user details, as well as backup data.

 User Mode: Allows users to view their own details after logging in with their credentials.

+# How to Use

+--> Prerequisites
+Install the cryptography library: pip install cryptography

+Running the Script
+Save the script to a file named user_management.py and run it using Python: